-The objective of the University of Turku is to develop learning environments and plan events that are focused on science and culture and promote sustainability.
+The objective of the University of Turku is to develop innovative learning environments and plan events that are focused on science and culture and promote sustainability.
 In the latter, the aim is to benefit, for example, from the Science Battle concept.
-In addition, the goal is to distribute the My mobile tutor app developed by students of the University of Turku to all of the seven universities.
+In addition, the goal is to distribute the My Mobile Tutor Application, originally developed by students of the University of Turku, to EC2U partner universities.

 The common objective of the Alliance is to create innovative forms of collaboration and seamless mobility between the seven universities and cities, also virtually.
-One of the collaborative measures is the development of joint Master degree programmes and creating three Virtual Institutes, which concentrate on Doctoral studies and research.
+Among collaborative measures are the development of joint Master degree programmes and creating three Virtual Institutes, which concentrate on Doctoral studies and research.
 The European Campus of City-Universities Alliance is based on the collaboration between cities and universities.
 It focuses on three UN Sustainable Development goals: Good Health and well-being, Quality Education and Sustainable Cities and communities.